aws-samples/aws-big-data-blog/aws-blog-s3-index-with-lambda-ddb/README.md

 1. IAM Role for the Lambda function to assume that grants permission for reading from the S3 bucket and writting to DynamoDB.
 1. Lambda function for handling S3 object creation events

 The following steps assume you have created the S3 bucket and it is named "mybucket".
+You should replace any instances of the string "mybucket" with the name of the bucket you have created.

 ### Creating the DynamoDB table